vb690/churn_survival_joint_estimation/README.md

 `Modelling Early User-Game Interactions for Joint Estimation of Survival Time and Churn Probability`

 # Overview
 The aim of our work was to develop a more generalizable and holistic methodlogy for modelling user engagement which possessed characteristics appealing for industry applications.
-Our goal was two folds:
+We therefore tried to achieve two sets of goals:

 1. **APPLICATIVE GOALS**